Punktum-dk/epp-service-specification/README.md

 <a name="implementation-limitations"></a>
 # Implementation Limitations

 As mentioned previously the EPP service comes with some limitations.
+Please see the [Compatibility Matrix](compatibility-matrix) in the appendices.

 <a name="commands"></a>
 ## Commands